Why Your Managers Are Failing Gen Z

 How This Is Hurting Businesses Right Now

-This generational and organizational gap is both creating and compounding problems affecting team effectiveness, legal liability, and the bottom line.
+This generational and organizational gap is compounding problems that affect team effectiveness, legal liability, and the bottom line.

-Worker expectations have shifted, and many Gen Zers have a foundational expectation – namely, that their thinking style will be appreciated and leveraged – that is simply not being met in reality.
-Interestingly too, the leading reason employees choose to leave a job is a toxic or negative work environment, followed by poor company leadership and dissatisfaction with one's manager or supervisor.
-Without proper neuroinclusion training, managers inadvertently create these exact conditions for neurodivergent employees – while organizations face the risk of situations escalating with legal ramifications.
+Worker expectations have shifted.
+Many Gen Zers expect their thinking style to be appreciated and leveraged, yet this is not happening.
+The leading reason employees leave jobs is a toxic or negative environment, followed by poor leadership and dissatisfaction with managers.
+Without proper neuroinclusion training, managers create exactly these conditions, while organizations face escalating compliance risks.

 Building Cognitive Understanding

-Organizations have the ability, though, to go from confusion towards far greater cognitive fluency through neuroinclusion training across all levels—managers, HR, team members, and leadership.
+Organizations can move from confusion to fluency through neuroinclusion training across all levels: managers, HR, team members, and leadership.

-This, perhaps not surprisingly given the significance of better understanding the one key tool that every employee brings to work each day, is already proven to have striking and rapid results.
-Games company Keywords Studios, for example, saw 2/3 of participants experience immediate team collaboration improvements through better understanding of cognitive differences.
-Large companies such as IBM and Accenture, meanwhile, have successfully rolled out global programs, building confidence in supporting team members at every level whatever their thinking style.
+This training is proven to deliver rapid results.
+Games company Keywords Studios saw two-thirds of participants report immediate improvements in collaboration through better understanding of cognitive differences.
+Large companies such as IBM and Accenture have rolled out global programs that build confidence in supporting team members with varied working styles.

-Successful organizations often also complement educational initiatives with developing practical frameworks supporting team collaboration across neurological differences.
-This includes sensory-friendly meeting spaces, flexible communication protocols, and comprehensive skills development.
+Leading organizations also complement training with frameworks that support daily collaboration across neurological differences.
+This includes sensory-friendly spaces, flexible communication protocols, and structured skills development.

 -